 The Pattern: “Need more information before I can act.”

 You’re always one more research session away from being “ready.”
-Just one more book.
+One more book.
 One more article.
 One more framework.

 But ready never comes.
-While you’re preparing, opportunities pass you by.
+While you’re preparing, opportunities pass.
 While you’re thinking, other people are doing.
-And some part of you knows that’s not an accident.
+Some part of you knows that’s not an accident.

 • Isolation that prevents collaboration